AiJared/Python-RoadMap/OOP/OOP_Readme.md

 - **Independence**: Define the work for each class to be independent from other classes as possible.
 Subdivide responsibilities between classes so that each class has **autonomy** over some aspect of the program.
 Give data (as in stance variables) to the class that has jurisdiction over the actions that require access to this data.

 - **Behaviors**: Define the behaviors for each class carefully and precisely, so that the consequences of each action performed by a class will be well understood by other classes that interact with it.
 These behaviors will define the methods that this class performs, and the set of behaviors for a class are the **interface** to the class, as these form the means for other pieces of code to interact with objects from the class.

+Defining the classes, together with their instance variables and methods, are the key to the design on an object-oriented program.

+One of the tools for developing an initial high-level design for a project is the use of **CRC cards**.